-Periodontal Maintenance in Hamilton (Jackson Square), Burlington and St. Catharines!
+Periodontal Maintenance in Hamilton (Jackson Square), Burlington, Cambridge and St. Catharines!

 It’s important that you see a dentist regularly to avoid periodontal disease which can cause many problems and eventually destroy the existing support of your teeth.
 How?
 Periodontal disease is when your gums are infected.
 Without immediate care you could face many more problems.
 Brushing and flossing every day can help you avoid dental plaque, which is the number one cause of gum disease for people who have a genetic risk.